Burnt Shadows is a Postcolonial novel written by Kamila Shamsie in 2009 and discusses the effects of some major events of twentieth century.

 Shadow is a symbol of past memories and also attachment that could also be seen in the Burnt Shadows Characters.

 The use of plural form “Shadows” shows this pain is not limited to the protagonist or any one of other character but is present with all the Burnt Shadows Characters in some way.

 So, Burnt Shadows Title Significance shows how the past memories or attachments of a person causes pain and grief to the characters in the novel.

 Ode: Intimations of Immortality Summary (Line by Line) +PPT by William Wordsworth

 There are many characters of Burnt Shadows who belong from different backgrounds and have their role in different scenes.

-Here, the role of each character during the Burnt Shadows Summary will be discussed:
+Here, the role of each character during the Summary of Burnt Shadows with some of the most important Burnt Shadows Quotes will be discussed: